Best daily deals

 How does the SMS standard work?

 The SMS standard defines what information is sent in a text message, what bits of binary code make up each letter, and how this data is organized so that sending and receiving devices can communicate with each other.
-The actual data format for the message includes things like the length of the message, a timestamp, the destination phone number, and the actual message of course.
+The actual data format for the message includes things like the length of the message, a timestamp, the destination phone number, and the actual message, of course.

 As for the message itself, as already mentioned it can contain up to 160 characters, where each character is defined by the 7-bits GSM alphabet that covers Latin and Greek letters.
-A 7-bit alphabet results in 128 (2^7) available letters, numbers, and pieces of punctuation which can be used to create an SMS message.
+A 7-bit alphabet results in 128 (2^7) available letters, numbers, and pieces of punctuation which can create an SMS message.
 For example, 48656C6C6F is the GSM alphabet equivalent of the word Hello.
 The diagram below might help explain this whole standard a little better.

 example SMS string